bmarroc/artificial-intelligence/README.md

 This repository contains pure Python/Numpy scripts implementing Artificial Intelligence algorithms to solve different problems.

-These notebooks use Python 3.6.9.
+The notebooks use Python 3.6.9.

 ### Table of contents